-A milestone for Swiss expat rights - SWI swissinfo.ch
+A milestone for Swiss expat rights

 There had nevertheless been quite a few acts of parliament beforehand in this direction.
 In 1963 the Swiss foreign ministry put forward a report considering the possibility of drawing up a constitutional article on the Swiss abroad.

-The text, which can now be consulted on the Diplomatic Documents of Switzerland website via its Dodis database, states that the idea dated back to the 19th century and there were even moves from “the period immediately after the foundation of the federal state” in 1848.
+The textexternal link, which can now be consulted on the Diplomatic Documents of Switzerland website via its Dodis databaseexternal link, states that the idea dated back to the 19th century and there were even moves from “the period immediately after the foundation of the federal state” in 1848.

 “It’s not about conceding privileges to the Swiss abroad, but ensuring instead that federal legislation takes into account their specific conditions,” the report highlighted.
 The result of the 1966 vote shows to what extent the Swiss population shared this concern.